ksiuwr/zosia-site-v2024/README.md

 Files created in directory `/code/static` are output from the webpack build system (these are JS and CSS files).
 They will be created in your local filesystem and fortunately will be ignored by version control.

-Moreover, NodeJS module required by our application are installed.
-They will exist inside docker container only, so they won't be copied into your local filesystem.
-If you'd like your JS file to be rebuilt after editing them, run command `./dev.py javascript watch` in new terminal.
+`/code/node_modules` contains all installed NodeJS modules required by our application.
+Node modules installed inside the container need to be visible in host for local development, IDEs etc. Especially the `_reactivated` module which is generated on `./dev.py server` and contains types for Typescript.

 Next, we run migrations on database and, finally, start the web server.
 In terminal you will see output/logs from django (e.g. queries to the database).